 Shut that door

-If you have looted or entered a house and leave the door open it’s a clear sign to other players that you are in there.
-Because of this it’s advisable to close the door behind you once you’ve gone in.
+If you've looted or entered a house and leave the door open, it’s a clear sign to other players that you're in there - this is battle royale 101, people.
+Because of this, it’s advisable to close the door behind you once you’ve gone in.

 Doors can also be used, if left open, to lure other players into a structure.
 Some teams also agree a door protocol where they leave doors open to indicated that they’ve looted the house and save teammates time.